trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

 We will need two functions, one for creating an auction and the other one for getting a list of auctions.
-We will use the counter to assign an unique id for each auction so we can keep track of them.
+We will use the counter to assign a unique id for each auction so we can keep track of them.

 ### Building the functions

 #### Create auction

 This is a very straightforward function.
-We will create a new Auction contract using the parameters, and will assign an id to it.
+We will create a new Auction contract using the parameters and will assign an id to it.
 We also need to transfer the NFT token to the newly generated Auction contract.

 ```solidity